Newsletter

 Stay tuned for next weeks newsletter where we will introuduce all our year 6 leaders, we can't wait to see who is who in our school.

-Carrum Beach Patrol is on this weekend
+Carrum Beach Patrol

 Carrum Primary are involved in cleaning up pur beautiful beach.